Leatherman Peak

 Map File

-The eastern approach of Idaho’s 2nd tallest mountain takes hikers deep into the stunning and seldom visited Pahsimeroi Valley.
-This eastern route, now considered the standard route, is challenging to reach in a vehicle compared to the western approach, but it provides a safer route up the mountain through a panoramic setting.
-The trail is well defined until the gully.
-Be prepared for light scrambling just below the summit.
+The eastern approach of Idaho’s second-tallest mountain takes hikers deep into the stunning and seldom-visited Pahsimeroi Valley.
+This route is now generally considered the standard route on Leatherman Peak.
+It is more difficult to reach by vehicle than the western approach, but it provides a safer line to the summit through a panoramic setting.
+The trail is well-defined until the gully, where steeper terrain and light scrambling take over near the summit.

 Climbing Route